 Investors, self-employed, freelancers and selected cases

-In selected cases (investors, startup entrepreneurs and freelancers who are of special economic or cultural interest for the city of Berlin), the BIS service of the Foreigners Office Berlin also issues residence permits for individuals who are not represented by a company.
+In selected cases (investors, startup entrepreneurs and freelancers who are of special economic or cultural interest for the city of Berlin), the BIS service of the Berlin Immigration Office also issues residence permits for individuals who are not represented by a company.
 The connection is usually established via Berlin Partner für Wirtschaft und Technologie or via the IHK Berlin.
 In these selected cases, there must be a justified economic or cultural interest of the city of Berlin.
-Freelancers should generally turn to their respective country department at the Foreigners Office.
+Freelancers should generally turn to their respective country department at the Berlin Immigration Office.